attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/csharp/sms/app1/README.txt

 4) short_code		: This is mandatory parameter, set the value as per your registered application 'Short Code' field value.

-5) deiveryStatusFilePath : This is mandatory key, which will point to the file, which is used by application to store the received online delivery status messages.

-6) numberOfDeliveryStatusToStore : This is optional parameter, these many records will be stored in file

 Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update